jydada/CCA-DIAG/README.md

 ![image](https://github.com/jydada/CCA-DIAG/blob/main/doc/fig1.png)

-## Links to the code and sample:
+## Links to the data and code:
-The link below is the official PyTorch implementation of CCA-DIAG.
-The repository can be used for deploying CCA-DIAG and processing WSI-level classification for cervical cancer screening.
+This repository is the official PyTorch implementation of CCA-DIAG, which can be used for fast deploying CCA-DIAG and processing WSI-level classification for cervical cancer screening.
 Considering the huge size of the data, personal information protection, patient privacy regulation, and medical institutional data regulatory policies, we prepare a subset of the data for verification and validation.
 - [CCA-DIAG](https://drive.google.com/drive/folders/1a1LjZ779uyJx3gs7OJ4K1DCrwaoeACWy?usp=drive_link)

 ## Operating environment:
-- Ubuntu 16.04 server or higher,
+- Ubuntu 16.04 server or higher
-- GPU graphics memory of at least 7GB, recommended 2080ti or higher graphics card.
+- GPU graphics memory of at least 7GB, recommended RTX 2080ti or higher graphics card

 1. Install